frontendpatterns/frontendpatterns.dev/src/content/patterns/dependent-query.md

 ---
 # Dependent Query

-Chain API requests where subsequent calls depend on previous results.

 ## Problem

 Without this pattern, the premise that chaining API requests where subsequent calls depend on previous results falls apart, and small changes trigger cascading regressions.